Title: The Deadly Prophesy of Enoch

 From Chapter 16

-“Tell her to stop and bring her up to us.
+“What do I do?” he asked, very quietly.“Tell her to stop and bring her up to us.
 I’ll be in Ping Sabino’s office.”

 He opened the door and the person turned around.
 It was a woman in a Red Sox cap and sunglasses.
 She stood up.
 She looked horrified.
 His body entirely blocked the doorway.